Duration: 1 year full time or 2 years part time

 Relevant research experience will also be considered

-- An interview may be required if we would like more information upon which to base a decision.
+An interview and academic essay may be required if we would like more information upon which to base a decision.
 Applicants unable to attend, such as overseas students, will usually be interviewed by telephone.

 English language requirements

 - IELTS: 6.5 overall.
 Writing 7.0.
 No other subscore lower than 5.5.